jonnor/ESC-CNN-microcontroller/report/report.md

 ## Resource efficient Environmental Sound Classification

-Resource efficient models (in parameters, inference time or power consumption) for Environmental Sound Classification is not that well explored yet.
+There are also a few works on Environmental Sound Classification (ESC) that explicitly target making resource efficient models (in parameters, inference time or power consumption).

 WSNet[@WSNet] is a 1D network on raw audio designed for efficiency.
-It uses a weight sampling approach and uses weight quantization to reaches a 70.5% on UrbandSound8k with a 288K parameters and 100M mult-adds.
+It uses a weight sampling approach for efficient quantization of weights to reaches a 70.5% on UrbandSound8k with a 288K parameters and 100M MAC.

 LD-CNN[@LD-CNN] is a more efficient version of D-CNN.
-In order to reduce parameters, several changes are made:
-Early layers use spatially separable convolutions, and middle layers used dilated convolutions.
+In order to reduce parameters the early layers use spatially separable convolutions, and the middle layers used dilated convolutions.
-`TODO? fill out`
-As a result the model has 2.05MB of paramters, 50x fewer than D-CNN, and only drops accuracy by 2% to 79% on Urbansound8k.
+As a result the model has 2.05MB of paramters, 50x fewer than D-CNN, while accuracy only dropped by 2% to 79% on Urbansound8k.
-This is a strong indication that existing models for ESC may be heavily overparameterized and can be made significantly more resource efficient.
 `TODO: include mult-adds`

 AclNet [@AclNet].